-- 4.37.
-Operating organizations in which workers who are not their the organization's employees (e.g. academic appointees, research workers) use radiation sources should ensure that these workers have the same level of protection and safety as full-time employees.
-The relevant responsibilities of the operating organization and the employer of any such workers should be clearly specified in contractual arrangements. - 4.38.
-When a worker is not employed by the operating organization, an agreement should be established to ensure that there is cooperation between the employer and the operating organization to ensure on the following: - (a) The protection and safety of workers who work with radiation sources but are employed by another organization-is, which should be at least equivalent to that for employees of the operating organization; - (b) Compliance with the radiation protection programme of the operating organization and ensuringassurance that appropriate contact information (e.g. formation (e.g. formation provided.
+4.37.
+Operating organizations in which workers who are not the organization's employees (e.g. academic appointees, research workers) use radiation sources should ensure that these workers have the same level of protection and safety as full-time employees.
+The relevant responsibilities of the operating organization and the employer of any such workers should be clearly specified in contractual arrangements.

+4.38.
+When a worker is not employed by the operating organization, an agreement should be established to ensure that there is cooperation between the employer and the operating organization on the following:

+- (a) The protection and safety of workers who work with radiation sources but are employed by another organization, which should be at least equivalent to that for employees of the operating organization; - (b) Compliance with the radiation protection programme of the operating organization and assurance that appropriate contact information (e.g. for the radiation protection officer) is provided.